johncrimmins/comm/memory-bank/activeContext.md

 - Firestore as single source of truth with native offline persistence

 ## Next Steps
-- Test foreground notifications in Expo Go
+- Test notification delivery for new messages on tabs screen
 - Robust error handling and retry logic
 - Improved offline support beyond Firestore cache